nestybox/sysbox/docs/user-guide/concepts.md

 ## Container Manager

 The container manager manages the container's lifecycle, from image transfer and storage to container execution (by interacting with the container runtime).

-Examples are Docker, containerd, cri-o, etc.
+Examples are Docker, containerd, etc.

 The [OCI runtime spec](https://github.com/opencontainers/runtime-spec) describes the interface between the container manager and the container